The Brutal Truth: Google Ads vs LinkedIn Ads vs Reddit Ads for B2B Startups

 Google Ads: The Consistent Performer

-Google Ads stands out as the only paid advertising platform that reliably delivers positive ROI for B2B startups.
-The reason is simple: intent.
-When someone types “best project management software for agencies” into Google, they're actively looking for a solution.
-That fundamental difference — catching people in the act of searching — is why Google consistently outperforms platforms where you're interrupting someone's feed.
+Google Ads is the only paid advertising platform that reliably delivers positive ROI for B2B startups.
+The reason is intent.
+When someone types “best project management software for agencies” into Google, they are looking for a solution.
+That difference, catching people in the act of searching, is why Google outperforms platforms where you interrupt someone's feed.

-The founders who succeed with Google Ads share a common pattern: they treat it as a precision instrument, not a megaphone.
-They start narrow, obsess over landing page quality, and build negative keyword lists aggressively.
-The ones who fail almost always make the same mistake — they throw money at broad keywords with a generic homepage as their landing page and wonder why nothing converts.
+The founders who succeed share a pattern.
+They treat Google Ads as a precision instrument, not a megaphone.
+They start narrow, obsess over landing page quality, and build negative keyword lists.
+The ones who fail make the same mistake.
+They throw money at broad keywords with a generic homepage and wonder why nothing converts.

-What surprised us most was the scale of the gap between optimized and unoptimized campaigns.
-A well-run Google Ads account can deliver conversions at $20–$97, while a poorly managed one can burn through $50K with nothing to show for it.
+The gap between optimized and unoptimized campaigns is striking.
+A well-run account can deliver conversions at $20-$97.
+A poorly managed one can burn through $50K with nothing to show for it.
 The platform rewards expertise more than budget.

 Success Cases: